sphinx-contrib/spelling/spelling/announce.rst

 `sphinxcontrib.spelling`_ is a spelling checker for Sphinx_.
 It uses PyEnchant_ to produce a report showing misspelled words.

-What's New in 1.2?
+What's New in 1.3?
 ==================

-This update checks the spelling of document titles and section headers as well as the body of the document.
-It also fixes a packaging issue that prevented the tests from working when run directly from the sdist available on PyPI.
+This update changes the output format to include the document name with each misspelled word.
+It also fixes a bug processing some edge cases in the input parse tree.

 .. _PyEnchant: http://www.rfk.id.au/software/pyenchant/